Schedule your first service today and get 50% off!

 Our team uses family-safe methods and solutions—we wouldn’t recommend anything we wouldn’t use in our own homes.
 Every treatment is done with care, and always with your kids and pets in mind.
 We pride ourselves on honest pricing, professional communication, and lasting pest relief.

-If you’re dealing with an issue now or want peace of mind headed into a new season, we’re happy to provide a free inspection or quote.
+If you’re dealing with an issue now or want peace of mind headed into a new season, you may be wondering, do electronic pest repellers work, or if it’s time to schedule a free inspection or quote.

 Learn more about our pest control services for Southeast Idaho, and let’s keep your home safe, secure, and pest-free all year long.